.png)

 Rabbi Suri Krieger

 For eight years, Rabbi Suri served as rabbi and spiritual director of B’nai Or, Jewish Renewal of Boston.
-Having studied with Reb Zalman Schachter, (he PhD supervisor at Temple University) Jewish Renewal has long been her spiritual home.
-While AJR (the pluralistic Rabbinic Academy where she was ordained in 2008) gave her the tools to forge my Rabbinic career, music and Renewal kavanot have always been her spiritual grounding.
-Previous to B’nai Or, Rabbi Suri taught at Sacred Heart University for eight years, where she was the rabbi on a Catholic Campus, enabling her to be directly involved in Interfaith Dialogue.
-She considers it is a blessing to be able to continue teaching, singing, and studying yahadut, even as she navigates these retirement years.
+Having studied with Reb Zalman Schachter, her PhD supervisor at Temple University, Jewish Renewal has long been her spiritual home.
+While AJR (the pluralistic Rabbinic Academy where she was ordained in 2008) gave her the tools to forge her Rabbinic career, music and Renewal kavanot have always been her spiritual grounding.